A Bride's Story: Publication

 Yen Press licensed the series for an English-language release in North America.
-The first volume was published on 31 May 2011; the thirteenth and most recent volume was published on 19 April 2022.
-The series received a digital release starting on 25 September 2018.
+The first volume was published on 31 May 2011; the fourteenth and most recent volume was published on 19 September 2023 The series received a digital release starting on 25 September 2018.

 A Bride's Story is also licensed for regional language releases by Ki-oon in France, Tokyopop Germany in Germany, J-Pop Manga in Italy, Norma Editorial in Spain, Studio JG in Poland, Punainen jättiläinen in Finland, Level Comics in Indonesia, Daewon C.I. in Korea, Kadokawa Taiwan in Taiwan, Siam Inter Comics in Thailand, and IPM in Vietnam.

 Reception

 A Bride's Story won the Manga Taishō Award in 2014.
 It was previously nominated for the award in 2011 and 2013.
 The series also won the Prix Intergénérations ("Intergenerational Award") at France's Angoulême International Comics Festival in 2012.
 It was nominated for an Eisner Award in 2012 and 2016.
 The American Library Association's YALSA division included the first volume on its list of Great Graphic Novels For Teens in 2012.